Mya (album): Legacy

 With the release and success of her debut album and its singles, Mya established herself a successful solo recording artist.
-Right from the beginning, MTV embraced Mya and her singles "It's All About Me" and "Movin' On".
+Anita M. Samuels of Billboard commented, "The vocalist/dancer was introduced to R&B audiences via Sisqo of Dru Hill with the single, "It's All About Me," making her a viable competitor with artists such as Aaliyah."
+Right from the beginning, MTV embraced Mya and her singles "It's All About Me" and "Movin' On."
 Additionally, MTV heavily went into rotation on two film-related songs on which Mya was the featured vocalist, including Pras's "Ghetto Supastar" from Bulworth and Blackstreet's "Take Me There" from The Rugrats Movie.
 Sharing her opinion on Harrison's success, author Stacy-Deanne expressed, "With strong R&B vocals and super hip-hop tracks, Mya was labeled the new "Ghetto Princess" – she was the new "it" girl."
 Complex magazine recognized "Movin' On" as one of the Best R&B Videos of the '90s.
 In a poll conducted by Billboard, "Movin' On" ranked 10th on its list of the 20 Best High School Music Videos.
 Actor and singer Rotimi sampled "Movin' On" for his five-track Summer Bangerz EP.
 In honor its twentieth anniversary, Vibe ranked the album's tracks from worst to first and commented, "Mýa remains one of the definitive R&B albums of its era, is regarded as a certified classic and will always be remembered as the music world's introduction to its creator."

 Billboard acknowledged the album track "Bye Bye" featuring Missy Elliott and ranked it at number 47 on their 50 Greatest Deep Cuts of 1998 list.

+In honor of her twenty-fifth anniversary, Mya released "It's All About Me (25th Anniversary Remix)," a heel choreographed music video version.
+Directed and choreographed by Brian Friedman, it features the singer dancing solo in heels with a mixture of desire and self-assurance.